adambarry/angular-base/README.md

 ## Getting started
-Once you've cloned or downloaded the code repository to your local machine, `cd` into the project folder and run the following commands from a console to get up and running:
+Once you've cloned or downloaded the code repository to your local machine, `cd` into the project folder and run the following commands from a terminal window to get up and running:

 1) `npm install` to install the Node.js dependencies for the project.
 1) `bower install` to install the project's frontend dependencies.